sampaulsen/sampaulsen.github.io/README.md

 - `_posts` contains all posts.
 The date in file name sets the post's "post date."
 You can add subfolders to this folder for organization.
 - All images go in `/assets/images/`.
 Try to keep image size under 2 MB for quick loading.
 You can also link images.
 See [post examples](https://github.com/mmistakes/minimal-mistakes/tree/master/docs/_posts).
 When viewing `.md` files in GitHub, click the Raw button to view it as plaintext code.
 - I added a site icon that appears in the tab on mobile and desktop.
 If you want to change these, delete all of the image files in the root folder.
 Create a new image set [Here](https://favicon.io/).
 Extract the download and copy the photos to the root website directory.
-- Create a new folder named `_includes` in the root with a new file named `custom.html`.
-Full example path: `~/Desktop/GitWebsite/_includes/custom.html`
-- Paste the html code snippet given by the Favicon generator into this file.
+- Paste the html code snippet given by the Favicon generator into this file `/_includes/custom.html`.
 Mine was

 ~~~ html
 <!-- start custom head snippets -->